posit-dev/publisher/docs/configuration.md

   `*.py` would include all `.py` files in any directory.
 - `/dir/util.py` would include the specific `util.py` file in the `dir` directory under the root of the project to be published.
+- To include the file `app.py` at the root of the project, you can use `/app.py`.

 #### has_parameters